Nodes

 3. Click the [CAs] tab.

-4. Select the CA to delete from the CA list, and then click the [Delete CA] button.
+4. From the CA list, select the CA to delete and click [Delete CA].

-5. Enter the CA name to delete, and then click the [Delete] button.
+5. Enter the name of the CA to delete and click [Delete].